Does Medicare Cover Cochlear Implants?

 Three companies manufacture FDA-approved cochlear implant devices: Cochlear, Advanced Bionics Corp. and MED-EL Corp.

-If you score between 41% and 60% on a hearing test, you may be eligible for Medicare coverage only if your provider is participating in an approved cochlear implant clinical trial.
+Previously, if you scored between 41% and 60% on a hearing test you could be eligible for Medicare coverage only if your provider participated in an approved cochlear implant clinical trial.